k3po/k3po/specification/k3po.control/SPEC.md

 ##### AWAIT command

 ###### Description
-This command will have as a response a NOTIFIED event after the barrier with the name sent in the header is triggered on the k3po server.
+This command indicates that the test framework is interested in being notified via a NOTIFIED event when or if a barrier has been triggered.

 ###### Headers
 - barrier - the name of the barrier that should be waited on